fsharp/fsharp.org/use/html5/index.md

 ### Option 2: Use [FunScript](http://funscript.info/)

 FunScript is a standalone converter from F# to JavaScript.
-It also offers strongly typed interoperabiity with any components given a TypeScript signature.
+It also offers strongly typed interoperability with any components given a TypeScript signature.

 <br />